justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/colour.md

     key: Colour
     parent: Foundations
 title: Colour
+description: Our colour system builds on the recognition of the JET brand colours to make the product interface more usable.
 ---

-Our colour system builds on the recognition of the JET brand colours to make the product interface more usable.

 ## Our colour principles

 Here are some principles which can help you apply colour in your products more effectively.